 Although the process for configuring SAML authentication for VMware Identity Manager has not changed, one additional step has been added for True SSO.
-You must configure VMware Identity Manager so that password pop-ups are suppressed.
+You must configure VMware Identity Manager so that True SSO is enabled.

 Verify that VMware Identity Manager is installed and configured.
 See the VMware Identity Manager documentation, available at https://docs.vmware.com/en/VMware-Identity-Manager/index.html

 - Verify that the root certificate for the signing CA for the SAML server certificate is installed on the connection server host.
 VMware does not recommend that you configure SAML authenticators to use self-signed certificates.
 See the topic "Import a Root Certificate and Intermediate Certificates into a Windows Certificate Store," in the chapter "Configuring SSL Certificates for Horizon 7 Servers," in the Horizon 7 Installation document.

 - Make a note of the FQDN of the VMware Identity Manager server instance.

 - In Horizon Administrator, select Configuration > Servers.

 - On the Connection Servers tab, select a server instance to associate with the SAML authenticator and click Edit.

 - On the Authentication tab, from the Delegation of authentication to VMware Horizon (SAML 2.0 Authenticator) drop-down menu, select Allowed or Required.